 A Command State Machine is used to supervise the write sequencing for program and erase.
 The erase-verify command follows the same flow.
-Before starting a command sequence, it is necessary to verify that there is no pending access error or protection violation in either of the Flash blocks (the ACCERR and PVIOL flags should be cleared in the FSTAT registers) It is then required to set the PPAGE register, as well as to set the Flash configuration register FCNFG.
+Before starting a command sequence, it is necessary to verify that there is no pending access error or protection violation (the ACCERR and PVIOL flags should be cleared in the FSTAT register) It is then required to set the PPAGE register.
 The procedure is as follows:

-- 1. Verify that all ACCERR and PVIOL flags in the FSTAT register are cleared in both banks.
-This requires to check the FSTAT content for both conditions of the BKSEL bit in the FCNFG register. - 1.
-Write to bit BKSEL in the FCNFG register to select the bank of registers corresponding to the Flash block to be programmed or erased (see Table 3-5). - 2.
+- 1. Verify that all ACCERR and PVIOL flags in the FSTAT register are cleared. - 2.
 Write to the core PPAGE register (\$x030) to select one of the pages to be programmed if programming in the \$8000-\$BFFF address range.
 There is no need to set PPAGE when programming in the \$4000-\$7FFF or \$C000-\$FFFF address ranges.